James Hunt: 1976–1978: McLaren

-Lauda's injuries kept him out of the following two races, allowing Hunt to close the gap in the championship chase.
-At Zandvoort, Hunt overtook Ronnie Peterson on the 12th lap and resisted pressure from John Watson to win.
+Lauda's injuries kept him out of the following two races, allowing Hunt to close the gap in the championship standings.
+At Zandvoort, Hunt overtook Ronnie Peterson on the 12th lap and resisted pressure from John Watson to win the race.
 At the Italian Grand Prix, the big story was Lauda's miraculous return from his Nürburgring accident.
 At a circuit that should have suited Hunt's car, the Texaco fuel McLaren were using was tested and although apparently legal, their cars, and those of the Penske team, were judged to contain a higher octane level than allowed.
 Subsequently, both teams were forced to start from the rear of the grid.
 While trying to make his way up the field, Hunt spun off, and Lauda finished fourth.

 At the next round in Canada, Hunt found out that he had been disqualified from the British Grand Prix and Lauda had been awarded the victory and thus received three additional points.
 A furious Hunt drove a very hard race at the challenging Mosport Park circuit and won.
 At the penultimate round in the United States at the daunting Watkins Glen track, Hunt started from pole and took victory after a close battle with Jody Scheckter.

 This set the stage for the final round in Japan.
 Hunt's late season charge pulled him to just three points behind Lauda.
 The sliding scale of points for the top six finishers meant that Hunt needed to finish fourth (worth 3 points) or better to overtake Lauda in the championship.
 Lauda needed to earn two points fewer than Hunt, or better, to stay ahead.
 McLaren team manager Alastair Caldwell had taken advantage of the gap between the final two races to hire the Fuji circuit – a track hosting its first Grand Prix and therefore unknown to all the teams – for an exclusive McLaren test.
-After a few laps the gearbox seized, bringing the test to a premature close, but the team had had the advantage of acclimatising themselves to the new circuit.
-Conditions for the race itself were torrentially wet.
-Lauda retired early on in the race, unable to blink because of facial burns from his accident in Germany.
-After leading most of the race Hunt suffered a puncture, then had a delayed pitstop and finally received mixed pit signals from his team.
+After a few laps the gearbox seized, bringing the test to a premature close, but the team now had the advantage of acclimatising themselves to the new circuit.
+Conditions for the race itself were extremely wet.
+Lauda retired early in the race, unable to blink because of facial burns from his accident in Germany.
+After leading most of the race Hunt suffered a punctured tyre, then had a delayed pitstop and also received mixed pit signals from his team.
 But he managed to finish in third place, scoring four points, enough for him to win the World Championship by one point.
 Hunt was the last British Formula One champion until Nigel Mansell won the 1992 championship for Williams.
 He was, relatively, one of the cheapest F1 World Champions ever, having signed at the last minute for $200,000 – a scenario similar to that of 1982 champion Keke Rosberg.